ISeeYou-Fortune-Telling-App/ISU-FrontEnd-App/README.md

 3. **Configure environment variables**

    The project includes `.env.example` as a sample file.
-You can rename it to `.env` and then replace `localhost` with your host's IPv4 address(which you can obtain via running the command `ipconfig`), or create `.env` manually:
+You can rename it to `.env` and then replace `localhost` with your host's IPv4 address(which you can obtain via running the command `ipconfig`), or contact us for the `.env`.

    ```bash
    # Replace 'localhost' with your host's IPv4 address